thunderk/spacetac/README.md

 In a not-so-distant future, Artifical Intelligence has become the most prominent species in the universe.
 Humans have been defeated in their pitiful rebellions, and parked in reservations.

-With the secrets of faster-than-light travel unveiled in only a handful of decades, AI fleets quickly colonized galaxies, using AI-piloted ships.
+With the secrets of faster-than-light travel unveiled in only a handful of decades, fleets of AI-piloted ships quickly colonized whole galaxies.

 ## Ships

 ### Level and experience

 A ship gains experience during battles.
 When reaching a certain amount of experience points, a ship will automatically level up (which is, gain 1 level).
+Each level up will grant upgrade points that may be spent on Attributes.

 A ship starts at level 1.
 There is no upper limit to level value (except 99, for display sake, but it may not be reached in a classic campaign).